Azure/GPT-RAG/docs/GH-SETUP.md

 ## 4. Modify the workflow files as needed for deployment

 > [!IMPORTANT]
 > - The environment names in the below described `azure-dev.yml` **need to be edited to match the environment names you created**.
+In the file, these variables are set in the `env` block, with a comment stating `edit these to match the names of your environments`.
 > - The `workflow_dispatch` in the `azure-dev.yml` file is set to trigger on push to a branch `none`.
 You may modify this to trigger on a specific branch or event.

 - The following files in the `.github/workflows` folder are used to deploy the infrastructure and services to Azure: